How to Wholesale Real Estate: A Step-By-Step Guide to Becoming a Successful Real Estate Wholesaler

 There are hundreds of Facebook Groups that are full of cash buyers.
 If you join these groups and the members in the group get to know you through social networking, you’ll have a great pool of buyers to sell your wholesale properties to.

 Craigslist has a “Real Estate for Sale” classified section where you can post your properties.
 Depending on where you love, you may or may not have to pay a small fee to post your listing.
-When potential buyers respond to your ad, you can start building your cash buyers list.
+Moreover, when potential buyers respond to your ad, you can start building your cash buyers list.

 Setup a website that is exclusive used to collect buyer leads and present deals to your wholesale buyers.
 Using a lead capture form and offering exclusive peeks at deals before they’re marketed to the public is a great way to build a buyers list.
 Drive traffic to your website through direct mail, social media, social media groups, and car magnets.